Resisting Arrest

 Potential Penalties for Resisting Arrest in Ohio

-Some individuals underestimate resisting arrest charges because they are commonly classified as misdemeanors.
-However, even misdemeanor convictions can create serious long-term consequences.
+Many people underestimate resisting arrest charges because they are commonly classified as misdemeanors.
+However, even lower-level offenses can create meaningful long-term consequences.

 Potential penalties may include: